 - Chocolate chips.
 You know – essentials.

 PS – Not sure what to do with the other 4 oz cream cheese?
-I suggest stove-top mac and cheese or fettuccine with creamy vodka sauce.
+I suggest stove-top mac and cheese or no-bake cheesecake.
 If you’re in the mood for sweets, make a half batch of pumpkin cookies with naturally sweetened cream cheese frosting!

 PPS – Don’t forget to stock up on pumpkin while you can!
 If you don’t know what to do with the rest of the pumpkin, here are all my favorite pumpkin recipes.
 OR you can ALWAYS freeze extra homemade pumpkin puree in 1/4 cup portions for later too!